 A Rain Shadow

-Before leaving Seattle, I worried the forecast of days of rain and heavy winds would also apply to San Juan Island, as the island is only 60 miles north of Seattle.
+Before leaving Seattle, I worried the forecast of days of rain and heavy winds would also apply to the San Juan Islands, as the island is only 60 miles north of Seattle.

-The tranquility of the harbor when I arrived, compared to storm I had left just an hour before, is due to San Juan Island being subject to a different weather pattern from the South, as the island is in a rain shadow of the Olympic Mountain Range.
+The tranquility of the harbor when I arrived, compared to the storm I had left just an hour before, is due to San Juan Island being part of a different weather pattern from the South, as the island is in a rain shadow of the Olympic Mountain Range.
 The result: the island receives roughly 50 percent of Seattle’s annual rainfall.

 The café is stocked with blankets and used books for a more comfortable and enjoyable ferry ride through the islands.
 I poked through the books until my breakfast was ready and sat outside of their porch.
 The morning air still had a chill, but my breakfast burrito and coffee warmed me up as I watched a ferry dock and unload passengers.

 As the last few cars came off, I walked to San Juan Island Safaris to their 55-foot covered boat.